Biopterin Defect in Cofactor Biosynthesis (BIOPT-BS)

 This condition is also known as: tetrahydrobiopterin deficiency, BH4 deficiency, hyperphenylalaninemia caused by a defect in biopterin metabolism, non-phenylketonuric hyperphenylalaninemia, disorders of biopterin biosynthesis, biopterin cofactor defects, guanosine triphosphate cyclohydrolase 1 deficiency, 6-pyruvoyl-tetrahydropterin synthase deficiency.

 To learn more about Biopterin defect in cofactor biosynthesis, visit Baby's First Test: Biopterin Defect in Cofactor Biosynthesis.
 Please see Medically Prescribed Formula for information about medically prescribed formula and pharmacologic interventions for inborn errors of metabolism.
-Visit Board Certified Metabolic Providers for a listing of medical specialists and clinic contact information.
+Visit Board Certified Metabolic Providers (PDF: 2 pages/204KB) for a listing of medical specialists and clinic contact information.